 Having demonstrated that the DAM97 pre-MS age scale is inconsistent with the MS age scale and that both the BCAH98 $\alpha = 1.9$ or DCJ08 pre-MS age scales are generally consistent with the MS ages, it is now possible to assign the finalised pre-MS age to each of the 14 SFRs in the sample.
-There is a subtle level of model dependency resulting in slight differences between the pre-MS ages derived using the BCAH98 $\alpha = 1.9$ and DCJ08 models, however these are typically of the order of $\simeq 1-2\,\mathrm{Myr}$.
+There is a subtle level of model dependency resulting in slight differences between the pre-MS ages derived using the BCAH98 $\alpha = 1.9$ and DCJ08 models, however these are typically of the order of $\simeq 1 - 2$ Myr.
 Hence a mean of the two pre-MS ages will be adopted for a given SFR.
-There is still the question of what pre-MS age to assign for the very youngest SFRs (pre-MS ages of < 6 Myr).
+There is still the question of what pre-MS age to assign for the very youngest SFRs (pre-MS ages of $< 6 \,\mathrm{Myr}$ ).
 The MS ages, although well-constrained with a range of $\simeq 2 \,\mathrm{Myr}$ on the 68% confidence level, are derived using MS populations that number in the tens, whereas the pre-MS populations are an order of magnitude more numerous.
-Furthermore, there is no reason that for these SFRs the $(UgriZ){WFC}$ photometry should be less reliable than for other regions, and it is apparent from Section 5.6.3 that they represent stellar populations at an earlier stage of evolution, when compared to say σ Ori or Cep OB3b.
+Furthermore, there is no reason that for these SFRs the $(UgriZ){WFC}$ photometry should be less reliable than for other regions, and it is apparent from Section 5.6.3 that they represent stellar populations at an earlier stage of evolution, when compared to say $\sigma$ Ori or Cep OB3b.
 Although different nominal ages have been assigned to various SFRs (see Table 5.3), these have been calculated assuming the best-fit MS distance.
 Hence allowing for the uncertainties in the derived distance it is not clear whether the ages for these SFRs can be differentiated in CMD space, thus the final pre-MS ages are categorised into two distinct groups.
 The resulting ages that should be adopted for the SFRs in further studies are;

-- $\sim 2 \,\mathrm{Myr}$ for NGC 6611, IC 5146, NGC 6530 and NGC 2244,
+- $\sim 2$ Myr for NGC 6611, IC 5146, NGC 6530, and NGC 2244;

-- $\sim 6 \,\mathrm{Myr}$ for the ONC, σ Ori, Cep OB3b and IC 348,
+- ~ 6 Myr for the ONC, $\sigma$ Ori, Cep OB3b, and IC 348;

-- $\simeq 9 \,\mathrm{Myr}$ for NGC 2169,
+- $\simeq 9$ Myr for NGC 2169;

-- $\simeq 10 \,\mathrm{Myr}$ for λ Ori,
+- $\simeq 10$ Myr for $\lambda$ Ori;

-- $\simeq 12 \,\mathrm{Myr}$ for NGC 2362,
+- $\simeq 12$ Myr for NGC 2362;

-- $\simeq 13 \,\mathrm{Myr}$ for NGC 7160,
+- $\simeq 13$ Myr for NGC 7160;

-- $\simeq 14 \,\mathrm{Myr}$ for χ Per,
+- $\simeq 14$ Myr for $\chi$ Per;

-• $\simeq 20 \,\mathrm{Myr}$ for NGC 1960.
+• $\simeq 20$ Myr for NGC 1960.

-On the balance of the evidence presented in the previous chapters, the above distinction between the youngest ($\simeq 2\,\mathrm{Myr}$) and young ($\simeq 6\,\mathrm{Myr}$) groups seems justifiable.
-Although it is statistically impossible to differentiate between these two groups based on their MS ages (all clustered around 6 Myr) there is an obvious difference in the pre-MS ages (see Section 5.6.3.1) between those SFRs where an isochrone of 6 Myr lies systematically below the observed pre-MS locus and those SFRs where the isochrone traces the approximate middle of the locus.
+On the balance of the evidence presented in the previous chapters, the above distinction between the youngest ( $\simeq 2 \,\text{Myr}$ ) and young ( $\simeq 6 \,\text{Myr}$ ) groups seems justifiable.
+Although it is statistically impossible to differentiate between these two groups based on their MS ages - all clustered around $6 \,\text{Myr}$ - there is an obvious difference in the pre-MS ages (see Section 5.6.3.1) between those SFRs where a 6 Myr semi-empirical single-star pre-MS model isochrone lies systematically below the observed pre-MS locus and those SFRs where the isochrone traces the approximate middle of the locus.
 Furthermore, there are visible differences between the magnitude of the observed luminosity spread between the youngest and young groups.
 For a given colour, the spread in the youngest group covers approximately 3 mag, whereas in the young group the observed spread is approximately a magnitude smaller.
 Note also that in the older SFRs this spread almost entirely vanishes and is explainable by the presence of intrinsic binarity in these stellar populations.